 Once you get home, lay out your fabric on a large working surface.
 You can see that I did this on my baby's playmat.
 Put a loose fitting dress of yours on the edge of the fabric, and fold over the fabric twice.
 So you'll have 4 layers of fabric (I did 4 pieces of fabric because I wanted to line my dress - 1 layer of white would be too thin or transparent).
 Remember to leave about 1 inch on each side.
 This is where the tape would go.
 Cut the excess fabric off.

 Cut off a shoulder, making sure you have enough fabric to tie a ribbon on the shoulder.
 Cut a ' ) ' shape on the other side as the arm hole.

 |I forgot to take a photo of how mine looked like after the shoulder is cut.
 Here is a baby's version.|

-I just repeated the steps above for Lauren's dress.
-Only difference is that hers is not lined, makes it even easier.
-Wilma and Pebble Flintstones is now ready to party!
+I repeated the steps above for Lauren's dress.
+The only difference is that hers is not lined, makes it even easier.
+Wilma and Pebble Flintstones are now ready to party!